How To Stop Food Waste (and stop burning money)

 Have A Plan

-- It’s too easy to go to the store, spend a bunch of money, and then come home and realize you still need several things to create cohesive meals.
+- Have you ever come home from grocery shopping with a ton of food and still can’t put together cohesive meals?
 Having a plan, even if it’s a loose plan, will prevent that from happening.
 You may want to check out my post on how to meal plan on a budget.
 I like to buy ingredients that can be used in several different meals.
-This is also a great way to ensure everything is getting used up.
+This is also a great way to ensure everything is used, helping prevent waste.
 For example, I may have frittata, burritos, and rice bowls on the menu this week.
-I can buy cheese and veggies that can be used in all three dishes.
-Try not to have Asian one night, Mexican the next night, and the next.
-Plan your ingredients so they can be used multiple times.
+I can buy cheese and veggies that work in all three dishes.

 Save Scraps

-- I’ve got one more tip on how to stop food waste, and this is something my daughter taught me to do!
-Keep a large baggie in your freezer to throw produce in.
-Whether it’s half of an onion you couldn’t use or a few carrots that are getting ready to go bad, add it to the bag.
+- I’ve got one more tip on how to stop food waste, and this is something my daughter taught me.
+Keep a large baggie in your freezer to throw produce scraps in.
+Whether it’s half of an onion, a few sad-looking carrots, or wilted herbs, add it to the bag.
 If you chop celery, the leaves can go in the bag.
 The same applies to the stems of herbs, broccoli, and cauliflower.
 When the bag is full, dump the contents into a large pot, cover it with water, and make vegetable stock.
-So clever and so healthy!
+So clever and so healthy!ย

 I hope this post has provided you with some helpful tips on how to reduce food waste.
-If you have any suggestions, please comment below, and have a great day, friends!
+If you have any suggestions, please comment below.
+Have a great day, friends!